Put Together

 • Book non-refundable flights without insurance mid-Aug to late Sept

 August is New Orleans at peak hurricane threat and peak oppressive heat.
-Climate: afternoons at 33°C (91°F), mornings at 26°C, humidity at 72%, and 16 rain days — among the wettest of any city, any month.
+NOAA NCEI climate normals put afternoons at 33°C (91°F), mornings at 26°C / 79°F, humidity at 72%, and 16 rain days, among the wettest of any city, any month.
 August marks the start of Cape Verde hurricane season (peak mid-August to late September), when most major Gulf-impacting storms form.
 The combination of heat, humidity, and storm risk makes August NOLA challenging for visitors but genuinely cheap — hotel rates drop 30-40% versus peak February.
 The NOLA August strategy mirrors July but more aggressive: moisture-wicking technical fabrics beat pure cotton; waterproof-treated shoes are mandatory; phone waterproof pouches matter; packable rain shells are daily gear.
 Plan indoor afternoons (2-6pm storm window) — WWII Museum, NOMA, gallery walks, indoor jazz clubs.
-Evenings ease to 26°C (still humid but manageable); French Quarter dining after sunset works.
+Evenings ease to 26°C / 79°F (still humid but manageable); French Quarter dining after sunset works.

 August marks the start of Cape Verde hurricane season — peak mid-August to late September, when most major Gulf-impacting storms form.